 Build Strong Design Briefs

-When working with designers, provide detailed design briefs that clearly communicate your vision and expectations.
+When working with designers, provide a detailed design brief that clearly communicates your vision and expectations.
 This helps designers understand your goals and minimises revisions, saving time and money.

 Consider Long-Term Design Value